Aluerie/HextechButEfficient/README.md

 # HextechButEfficient

-🔠League of Legends scripts for quick &amp; efficient management of some chores in a min-max style.
+🔠League of Legends [LCU API](<https://riot-api-libraries.readthedocs.io/en/latest/lcu.html>) scripts for quick &amp; efficient management of some chores in a min-max style.

 > **Warning**
 > Unfortunately, I have not done GUI yet so for now it's only Python scripts that you can run yourself and see the output.

-These scripts mostly use [LCU API](<https://riot-api-libraries.readthedocs.io/en/latest/lcu.html>).
+No more annoying animations, no more chore calculations, no more chore lookups in other tab like "do I have mastery 7 on that champ?".
+Say "No more" to any inefficiency.

 ## 📔 Table of Contents